webforj/webforj-documentation/docs/getting-started/tutorial/demo-application2.md

 - **Usage**:
   - `HasEntityKey` provides a mechanism to assign a unique entity key to each model, simplifying data access.
-  - Since the `Customer` model is not based on a database it utilizes the java UUID as an entity key.
+  - Since the `Customer` model isn't based on a database it utilizes the java UUID as an entity key.

 :::tip
 When using `HasEntityKey`, it’s recommended to use the primary key of the database to ensure consistency across database transactions.